baltameme/CaptureWebViewDemo/iOS/CaptureStandardRegistrationFlow/README.md

 serves as a bridge to inject and extract information from the UIWebView.

-The widget can also emit information to the host app by initiating specially formed page loads, and responding to the UIWebView-webView:shouldStartLoadWithRequest:navigationType:
+The widget can also emit information to the host app by initiating specially formed page loads, and responding to the UIWebViewDelegate-webView:shouldStartLoadWithRequest:navigationType: message.

 For a discussion of this technique and links to open source implementations see this Stackoverflow question: http://stackoverflow.com/questions/9473582/ios-javascript-bridge

+Also see the reference implementation's JavaScript <-> iOS bridge in janrain-bridge.js

 #### Setting the Access Token

-Call janrain.capture.ui.createCaptureSession(accessToken)
+After the widget is started you can call:

+    janrain.capture.ui.createCaptureSession("accessToken");

 #### Getting the Access Token

-Register an event handler to the onCaptureLoginSuccess event.
+To retrieve the Capture access token (which can be used with the Capture API directly,) register an event handler to the onCaptureLoginSuccess event and pass the token with the iOS <-> JS bridge technique:

     janrain.events.onCaptureLoginSuccess.addHandler(function (result) {
         if (result.accessToken && !result.oneTime) {